10 Best Password Managers for Chrome in 2024: Top Deals

 Norton’s antivirus plans come with a 60-day money-back guarantee

-• Think about extra features.
-Look for additional security tools, such as encrypted storage, advanced form-filling, a VPN, encrypted messaging, and emergency access.
-I took the time to examine each of these features to verify that they truly offer added value.
+• I compared the features with Google Password Manager.
+I looked for additional security tools that Google lacks, such as zero-knowledge storage, multiple vaults, advanced form-filling, a VPN, encrypted messaging, and emergency access.
+I took the time to examine each of these features to verify that they truly offer extra value.
+Both 1Password and Dashlane stood out here.

-• Make sure your choice of app is user-friendly.
-No matter how many advanced features it promises, a password manager must be easy to use.
+• I evaluated each password manager’s usability.
+No matter how many advanced features a password manager promises, it must be easy to use.
 The password managers featured on this list are simple to use, fitting for both beginners and tech-savvy users.
 But I always suggest using a free trial or leveraging a money-back guarantee to test one before settling for it.

-• Evaluate the value the password manager offers.
+• I reviewed the cost versus value offered.
 Though some password managers are available at a lesser cost, they might not offer the functionality you require.
 I would always recommend opting for products that offer free trials or refunds — this gives you the opportunity to see how you like them prior to committing.

 Chrome Password Manager vs. Third-Party Password Managers

-Chrome Password Manager is a simple free password manager that’s integrated with the Chrome web browser.
-However, it misses features like 2FA and only syncs across devices that use the Chrome browser.
-It includes a simple password generator and password checker, but advanced features like password sharing or encrypted storage aren’t available.
+Chrome Password Manager is a free, simple password manager integrated into the Chrome web browser.
+However, it’s missing features like emergency access and only syncs across devices logged into your Google Account on the Chrome browser.
+It includes a simple password generator and password checker, but advanced features like complex form filling and zero-knowledge cloud storage aren’t available.

 The password managers on this list let you sync your data across all your devices, provide both essential and advanced password management features, and are very easy to use.
 Top vendors like 1Password, Dashlane, and RoboForm also come with unique extras like privacy cards (1Password), Travel Mode (1Password), a VPN (Dashlane), and bookmarks storage (RoboForm).
 Additionally, these top third-party password managers offer affordable family plans with intuitive apps while covering up to 5 users per account.
 1Password is also the only password manager on the market that allows you to add as many users as necessary onto your account for a small additional fee.